 If you’re able to have a little flexibility with your travel schedule, the best time to book your flights is usually 1-3 months out before your ideal departure date.
 During this time airlines will heavily drop prices on flights that still have open seat in an attempt to sell out and reach full capacity.

 I have found some of my greatest airfare finds this way, including my one-way ticket to Barcelona for $169 USD!
-(Explained below.)
+(I’ll explain this one in further detail below.)

 If flexibility with your schedule isn’t an option for you, then the best practice is to book tickets way far in advance.
 I’m currently working full-time again and can no longer leave the country at a moment’s notice, so these days I’m finding that the best deals are 6-8 months out.